crissxross/converseng-test3/README.md

 Based on my earlier versions, this is a fresh start using Angular 2 final! :) and ngrx.

-*WIP*
+This is *WIP*

-This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.19.
+This project was generated with [angular-cli](https://github.com/angular/angular-cli) version 1.0.0-beta.22-1.

 ## Development server

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding